McBonuss/5-Planes/README.md

 ---

 ### Project Description
 5 Planes is a static front-end website dedicated to the art of paper airplanes.
-Whether you're a teacher, hobbyist, or enthusiast, this project provides resources, tutorials, and a platform to connect with others who share a passion for paper airplanes.
+The site acts as an initial launchpad into the socials and how to make paper air planes.

 ---